Bake a batch of these Raspberry Yogurt Muffins for breakfast. These are super easy to make.

-- 1 cup raspberries
+- 1 cup fresh or frozen raspberries

 - Preheat oven to 400 degrees F.

-- Spray, grease or put paper liners in 12 (2 3/4 inch) muffin cups.
+- Spray, grease, or put paper liners in 12-cup muffin tin (2 3/4 inch).

 - In a medium mixing bowl, stir together dry ingredients.

-- In a small bowl, beat together yogurt, oil and egg.
+- In a small bowl, beat together yogurt, oil, and egg.

-- Stir yogurt mixture and raspberries into dry mixture until almost blended.
+- Stir yogurt mixture and raspberries into the dry mixture until almost blended.
+Do not over mix.

-- Spoon into prepared muffin cups.
+- Spoon batter into the prepared muffin tin.

 Recipe used with permission.